My CA Ramis database has system files named RAMDB2NAMES and RAMSQLID. What are they and are they needed?

 It is best practice to follow up with reorganization of system files RAMASTER and STORE after deleting file descriptions and files, with reports before and after to see the state of both system files.

-Use the following CA Ramis commands:
+Use the following Ramis commands:

 RAMBLOCKS STATUS RAMASTER STATUS STORE RAMREORG RAMASTER RAMREORG RAMCLEAN RAMBLOCKS STATUS RAMASTER STATUS STORE